GTANAKA-LAB/Memristor-Network-Reservoir/ECG/README.md

   A new folder ```ECG_mask``` including 200 masked data will be created.

   ### Step.2
-  In the folder ```reservoir_response```, an example of a response of the memristor network reservoir to an input ECG signal is produced by the following command:
+  In the folder ```reservoir_response```, an example of a response of the memristor network reservoir to an input ECG signal is produced with the following command:
   ```
   > main
   ```